 Before modifying or adapting a work or making a derivative of a work, permission must be obtained from the copyright owner.
 Derivative works include revisions, translations, condensations, elaborations, fictionalizations, dramatizations, art reproductions, musical arrangements or any new version of a work.

 Being inspired by an idea expressed by another individual and creating a new work as a result is acceptable without permission.
-As well, adapting for teaching purposes may be allowed as long as the work is not distorted, mutilated or otherwise modified in a manner which may damage the reputation of the author.
+As well, adapting for teaching purposes may be allowed as long as the work is not distorted, mutilated or otherwise modified in a manner which may damage the reputation (known as moral rights) of the author.

 Whether modifying, adapting, or using a work as inspiration, attribution or proper citation is required.

-If copying or communicating a copyright-protected work falls outside the UM Copyright Guidelines, permission from the holder of copyright must be secured (written permission is strongly recommended).
+If copying or communicating a copyright-protected work falls outside the UM Copyright Guidelines or the Copyright Act exceptions, permission from the holder of copyright must be secured.
+Written permission is strongly recommended.
 The Copyright Office can assist in obtaining the necessary permissions.
 Once permission has been obtained, it is advisable to note on the copy that permission was secured (for example, “Copied with permission”), and to retain a copy of the written permission in the event that copying or communicating the work is ever challenged.

 Fair Dealing Exemption of the Copyright Act

 The Fair Dealing provision in sections 29, 29.1 and 29.2 of the Copyright Act permits the use of a copyright-protected work without permission from the copyright owner or the payment of copyright royalties.

 To qualify for Fair Dealing, two tests must be passed.
 First, the “dealing” must be for a purpose stated in the Copyright Act: